claudiacstephan/miniWeather/README.md

 ```

 This script can be used to generate Slurm scripts specific to your user for
-running `miniweather` simulations.
+running `miniWeather` simulations.
 These scripts are, by convention, written to
 `scripts/run` and are *not* tracked by `git`.
 If you wish to modify the
 `.gitignore` file and remove the line containing `*.run`, `git` will track
 your generated run scripts.
 The run scripts will also be prefixed with the